apache/spark/docs/monitoring.md

 * JVM utilities such as `jstack` for providing stack traces, `jmap` for creating heap-dumps, `jstat` for reporting time-series statistics and `jconsole` for visually exploring various JVM properties are useful for those comfortable with JVM internals.

+Spark also provides a plugin API so that custom instrumentation code can be added to Spark applications.
+There are two configuration available for loading plugins into Spark:

+- <code>spark.plugins</code>
+- <code>spark.plugins.static</code>

+Both do the same thing: they take a comma-separated list of class names that implement the
+<code>org.apache.spark.api.plugin.SparkPlugin</code> interface.
+The two names exist so that
+it's possible for one "static" list to be placed in the Spark default config file, allowing users to easily add other plugins from the command line option without overwriting the "static" list.

+Duplicate plugins are ignored.